excerpted from Grace, a novel in process

 After her curiosity was satisfied she rinsed her face and changed into her bedgown.
 Careful not to wake the windy giant, she slipped onto the far edge of the bed beneath the quilt.
 She folded her arms neat as an invitation over her chest and after a whirly day closed her eyes to a hard sleep.

-Long past midnight, she felt a hot poke pushing and a grinding back her insides.
+Long past midnight, she felt a hot poke pushing and grinding back her insides.
 Her innards caved and snapped like a dried up wishbone.
-Just as she was about to cry out into the chill air, all was still and swollen.
+Just as she was about to cry out into the chill air all was still and swollen.

 After the consummation of her thin flesh, she didn’t lift her eyes to meet her husband’s lusty stare.
 A fortnight passed of amber moons hidden behind black clouds.

-That night, before she slipped into her white bedgown...before she stiffened and entered the open mouth of that black bedroom, she ran to the window ledge to check the moon.
+That night, before she slipped into her bedgown...before she stiffened and entered the open mouth of that dark bedroom she ran to the window ledge to check the moon.
 In that cloudless instant, she pushed open the window and filled her lungs with the glittering night.